 Cherokee, North Carolina

 Cherokee Bear Zoo and Santa’s Land—two roadside zoos located on tribal land in western North Carolina—keep bears and other animals in grossly inhumane conditions.
-As if they were stuck in a 1950s time warp, these facilities display neurotic, hungry bears in desolate concrete pits or cramped cages in which the animals pace back and forth, walk in endless circles, cry, whimper, and “beg” tourists to throw them food.
+As if they were stuck in the 1950s, these facilities display often neurotic bears in desolate concrete pits or cramped cages.

 Tregembo Animal Park